terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 The default parent is the root tenant group.

-You can specify an alternate parent management group using either:
+You can specify an alternate parent management group using:

-* parent_management_group_display_name
-* parent_management_group_id
+* parent_management_group_name

-Only one of these is required.

 ## Permissions